Multiomics-Analytics-Group/vuegen/README.md

 ### 3. ChatBot Component

 This case study highlights VueGen’s capability to embed a chatbot component into a report subsection, enabling interactive conversations inside the report.
+This component is streamlit-specific and is not available for other report types.

 Two API modes are supported: